Kevin-2017/LLm-pddl-benchmark/llm_plan_bench/models/prompt_generation/Constraint Satisfaction/domain/instance/README.md

-Placeholder for Constraint Satisfaction domain.
+Placeholder for Constraint Satisfaction instance.